karlpothast/eShopOnSysbox/README.md

 # eShopOnSysbox
-Complete .net 7 microservices architecture example using a sysbox master container acting as a VM including systemd functionality to run docker within docker securely.
+Complete .Net 7 microservices architecture using a sysbox docker master container (acting as a VM) with systemd functionality to run all 22 eShop docker services within docker securely.

 # pre-req
 Setup sysbox

 install with yay on arch distros (refer to sysbox documentation for others - https://github.com/nestybox/sysbox) `yay -S sysbox-ce-bin`

 enable and start sysbox